AnassAzeroual/ng-cryptostore-lib/projects/ng-cryptostore/README.md

 # NgCyptoStore

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10. to store data (string,object or array of abjects) in localstore or sessionstore with crypto-js package
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.10. to store data (string, object or array of objects) in local stores or the session store with crypto-js package

 ## Table of Contents